Guidelines for Authors

 Genetic Resources publishes other forms of reports such as discussion papers, critical reviews, proposals for guidelines, standards or agreements for the use of genetic resources, or other papers discussing current issues within genetic resources.
 Suggestions for book reviews should be directed to the managing editor (email@example.com).

-Short communications should be no longer than 5.000 words including references and abstract.
 Items in this section will be evaluated by the editorial board and peer-reviewed by at least one external referee if necessary.

 Conflicts of interest: Authors must disclose relevant competing interests, both financial and personal.